Jhgomez/redes2/Commands.md

 ### Dinamically Route VLANs
 We have examples using EIGRP and OSPF [here](./Lab/Clase6.pdf).
 Note here we use multilayer switches which are layer 3 devices just like routers but routes are used when routing physical networks.

-It is important to activate intervlan communication, if using dynamic routing, before configuring any **IGP** protocol by using the following command
+It is important to activate intervlan communication, if using dynamic routing, before configuring any **IGP** protocol by using the following command if using layer 3 swqitches
 * **`ip routing`**: run it in config mode